 Plasma inventories (both plasma intended for resale and plasma intended for internal use in the Company's research and development activities) are carried at the lower of cost or market value determined on the first-in, first-out method.
 Once the research and development plasma is processed to a finished product for ongoing trials, it is then expensed to research and development.
-Inventory at March 31, 2013 and 2012 consists of raw materials.
-Inventory also includes plasma collected at the Company's FDA licensed plasma collection center.
+Inventory at June 30, 2013 and 2012 consists of raw materials.
+Inventory also includes plasma collected at the Company's FDA-licensed and GHA-certified plasma collection center.